BDC Hamburger Icon

 • Recording all of your company’s transactions — both cash and noncash

-• Implementing policies and procedures for the treatment of revenue, expenses, assets, and liabilities
+• Implementing policies and procedures for how you’ll treat revenue, expenses, assets and liabilities

-Lastly, small business accounting requires establishing a process for generating reports that reflect your company’s financial situation, which is where financial accounting comes into play.
+Notably, small business accounting requires that businesses establish a process for generating reports that reflect your company’s financial situation.
+This is where financial accounting comes into play.

-• Income statement: This shows all revenue, expenses, gains, and losses for your company, team, department, or project for a set time period.
+• Income statement: An income statement shows all revenue, expenses, gains and losses for your company, team, department or project for a set period.

-• Balance sheet: This provides a snapshot of your company’s current financial condition – including net value – by totaling assets and debts as of a particular day.
+• Balance sheet: A balance sheet provides a snapshot of your company’s current financial condition — including net value — by totaling assets and debts as of a particular day.

-• Cash flow statement: Cash flow statements summarize how money flows in and out of your business over a time period.
-This includes cash in and out in the form of revenue (collected) and expenses (paid).
+• Cash flow statement: Cash flow statements summarize how money flows in and out of your business over a specific period.
+It includes cash in and out in the form of revenue (collected) and expenses (paid).

 Bottom LineBottom line

-Small businesses can’t have financial accounting without accounting.
-You could theoretically have basic accounting without financial accounting, but it wouldn’t make much sense, as you wouldn’t be able to consolidate their financial data into concise formats usable for managers, creditors, and shareholders.
+Small businesses can't have financial accounting without basic business accounting.
+Although you could theoretically have basic accounting without financial accounting, it wouldn't make much sense.
+You couldn't consolidate your business's financial data into concise formats usable for managers, creditors and shareholders.

 How does financial accounting work?

-Financial accounting involves recording all of your company’s transactions in accounting software.
-That software – or an accountant – reconciles those individual transactions into appropriate accounts or categories, and then generates reports based on those consolidated transactions.
-These reports summarize your company’s financial circumstances.
+Financial accounting involves recording all your company’s transactions in accounting software.
+That software — or your accountant or CPA — reconciles those transactions into appropriate accounts or categories; then, it generates reports summarizing your company’s financial circumstances.

-It’s relatively easy to generate the reports you and your staff will use to assess your organization’s financial health.
-Among standard accounting software features is the ability to generate reports with just a few clicks.
-It’s knowing what to do with the information, and what decisions to make based on those records, that’s hard.
+It’s relatively easy to generate the accounting reports you and your staff will use to assess your organization’s financial health.
+In fact, most accounting software platforms allow you to create insightful reports with just a few clicks.
+The challenge lies in knowing what to do with the information and what decisions to make based on those records.

 Types of financial statements

-Here’s an at-a-glance view of the most significant financial statement types and what they reveal about your company.
+Here’s an overview of the most significant financial statement types and what they reveal about your company.

-You’ll use each financial statement type in different scenarios, as they provide unique details about your firm’s financial circumstances.
-Some – such as the balance sheet or statement of shareholder equity – provide snapshots of specific accounts at one point in time.
-Others – like an income statement or statement of cash flow – report changes over a period of time.
+• Financial statements provide nuanced information.
+You’ll use each financial statement type in different scenarios because they provide unique details about your firm’s financial circumstances.
+Some — such as the balance sheet or statement of shareholder equity — provide snapshots of specific accounts at one point in time.
+Others — like an income statement or statement of cash flow — report changes over a specific period.

-Because of their differences, these financial statements tell very different stories, and you will use them to make very different decisions.
-For example, the right combination of statements can depict if your business makes a lot of money but has little actual value; while another statement combination can show if your business (based on assets) makes very little money each year relative to its size.
+• Financial statements tell different stories.
+Because of their differences, these financial statements tell very different stories; you’ll use them to make very different decisions.
+For example, the right combination of statements can depict if your business makes a lot of money but has little actual value.
+In contrast, another statement combination can show if your business (based on assets) makes very little money each year relative to its size.

 Accounting types: Accrual method vs. cash method

-Under accrual accounting, your business would book all transactions when they are agreed upon.
+• Accrual accounting: Under accrual accounting, your business will book all transactions when they are agreed upon.
 For example, when your company receives an invoice, you or your accountant books the invoice as an expense.

-If your company uses cash accounting, on the other hand, you would record transactions not when they agree to a transaction, but when cash actually changes hands.
-In this case, items such as unpaid invoices may still be recorded in your financial records, but could be categorized separately until paid.
-An unpaid invoice, for example, would appear as a liability rather than an expense.
+• Cash accounting: If your company uses cash accounting, you will record transactions when cash actually changes hands.
+In this case, items such as unpaid invoices may still be recorded in your financial records but could be categorized separately until paid.
+An unpaid invoice, for example, would appear as a liability instead of an expense.

 Unfortunately, you may not be able to use cash accounting because of IRS restrictions.
 According to the IRS, several business types are prohibited from using cash accounting: